darren24/SquareFace/README.md

-# SquareFace Frontend - v2
+# SquareFace Frontend - v2 (For the deployed website go to https://squareface2.herokuapp.com/ )
 Final project for Udemy course

 1. Clone this repo